What All Retailers Should Know About Staple Goods

 When Staple Products Become "Accessories"

-When working with retailers, I often find a lack of attention to the staple products.
+In the industry, there is often a lack of attention paid to the staple products.
 These products often get relegated to "accessories" status in the store.
-While it is true that many staple products are compliments or accessories to other items -- you need a fishing pole before you need a line, for example -- the truth is that many customers shop your store just for the staples and not the rest and they expect you to always have them on hand.
+While it is true that many staple products are compliments or accessories to other items—you need a fishing pole before you need a line, for example—the truth is that many customers shop your store just for the staples and not the rest and they expect you to always have them on hand.
 So you better pay close attention to keeping them in stock.

 The Bottom Line